Tips and Resources

 Select the best person to write your letter of recommendation.

-A letter of recommendation is required for first-year applicants.
+A letter of recommendation is encouraged but not required for first-year applicants.
 The more you and others can tell us about how wonderful you are, the better!
 Choose a recommender who can write knowledgeably about your academic talents and abilities.
 This could be a teacher you have worked closely with, a guidance counselor who has seen you excel, or both.
 When you approach one of your mentors to request a letter of recommendation, don't be surprised if they ask for your resume or to sit down with you for a few minutes to learn more about you.
 Take them up on this opportunity so they can be more informed about what you hope to accomplish and how their letter can speak to those goals.